alex-lvl/google-search-results/README.md

-Objective
+Overview

-The objective of this project is to replicate the google search results page as best as possible using HTML/CSS only.
-Practice with git and github is included.
+This project is a replication of the google search results page, using HTML/CSS only.
+Links are not included in many areas of the page.
+Also, there is no search engine functionality in this project.

-Reflection

-With my knowledge of HTML/CSS i believe flexbox may have made some portions of the page a bit easier to build.
-However, I decided to challenge myself by learning more about other HTML elements and CSS properties.
-As a result, I have gained more knowledge with this project.